agustif/ETL/README.md

 You can choose any combination of them to build your pipelines

-An example breweries pipeline is implemented to match the requirements.
+An example breweries pipeline is implemented to match the requirements of the coding challenge.

+Class Pipeline

+For running the project
+`yarn or npm start`

+For running tests
+`yarn or npm test`